 Bone Spur on Top of Foot Treatment:

-- There are two major treatments for bone spurs on top of the foot.
+- There are two major treatments for bone spurs on the top of the foot.

-- There is the natural remedies that do not involve surgery and the surgery treatment options.
+- There are natural remedies that do not involve surgery and surgical treatment options.

 - Both are good solutions with pros and cons.

 Bone Spur on Top of the Foot Natural Remedies:

 - There are many different natural remedies for a bone spur on top of the foot.

 - Read below for the Pros vs. Cons.